spm/spm-docs/docs/tutorials/beginners/fmri/second_level_example.md

 # Second-level analysis example

+??? info "CLNE0068: Research Methods and Data Analysis in Human Neuroscience"
     The material here is for students doing the **CLNE0068: Research Methods and Data Analysis in Human Neuroscience** course at UCL.
+It may eventually be made more generally available.

 First of all, create a folder to save your results into.
 Then start MATLAB and type